ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 parallel.
 In order to figure out what needs to be computed when, Dask makes use of a '`scheduler <https://docs.dask.org/en/stable/scheduling.html>`__'.
-The default scheduler in Dask is rather basic, so it can only run on a single computer and it may not always find the optimal task scheduling solution, resulting in excessive memory use when using e.g. the :func:`esmvalcore.preprocessor.multi_model_statistics` preprocessor function.
+The default (thread-based) scheduler in Dask is rather basic, so it can only run on a single computer and it may not always find the optimal task scheduling solution, resulting in excessive memory use when using e.g. the :func:`esmvalcore.preprocessor.multi_model_statistics` preprocessor function.
 Therefore it is recommended that you take a moment to configure the `Dask distributed <https://distributed.dask.org>`__ scheduler.